Dequantizing quantum machine learning models using tensor networks: The Function class of VQML models

+The value of $\chi_q$ depends on the circuit \textit{ansatz}.
+However, for VQML models that include multiple two-qubit entangling layers, which is a common \textit{ansatz} for variational circuits, $\chi_q$ can increase exponentially with the number of layers.
+To be more concrete, let us consider the `simple parallel model', depicted in Fig.~\ref{fig:vqml models}(a) and 2(b.1).
+Our trainable \textit{ansatz} $W_1(\rvec{\theta}_1)$ ($W_2(\rvec{\theta}_2)$) is `hardware-efficient' \textit{ansatz} which is composed of $L_1$ ($L_2$) layers of $N$ parametrized single-qubit unitaries and nearest-neighbor CNOT gates.
+That is

+We expect that this circuit \textit{ansatz} results in $\chi_q\sim 3^{L_1L_2}$, which is exponential with the depth of the VQML model.
+In Appendix.~\ref{app:bonddim}, we numerically confirm that $\chi_q$ for this \textit{ansatz} averaged over multiple random initializations of $\rvec{\theta}$, indeed exhibits an exponential scaling with respect to the circuit depth.
+Our numerical observation implies that the typical $\Cq$ of VQML models using polynomially growing computational resources can possess exponentially large bond dimensions, which makes function classes of these VQML models hard to generate classically.

-To summarize, every VQML model is an FLM with a feature map $\mathbf{T} : \rvec{x} \mapsto \mathbf{T}(\rvec{x})$, but subject to constrained coefficients determined by the circuit \textit{ansatz}.
-In this view, one can think of VQML models as FLMs that possess special \textit{regularization}.
-Regularization in machine learning is a process to reduce the complexity of learned functions and is executed by adding additional terms in the loss function or by using some heuristics during the training~\cite{Mohri18}.
-Analogously, employing VQML models corresponds to implicitly applying ``quantum" regularization by using quantum circuits as coefficient generators.
-Functions from VQML models (quantum regularized models) are sometimes prone to efficient classical approximations.
-Using TN methods, we will numerically identify the conditions for when this happens in Sec.~\ref{Sec:V}, and compare the performance of classical and quantum models in Sec.~\ref{Sec:VI}.
+To summarize, every VQML model is an MPS model with a feature map $\mathbf{T} : \rvec{x} \mapsto \mathbf{T}(\rvec{x})$, but subject to a special kind of coefficient MPS determined by the circuit \textit{ansatz}.
+In the language of ML, VQML models are MPS model that possesses special \textit{regularization} on coefficient MPS.
+For classical ML models, regularization is a process to reduce the complexity of learned functions and is executed by adding additional terms in the loss function or by using some heuristics during the training~\cite{Mohri18}.
+Analogously, employing VQML models corresponds to using an implicit `quantum' regularization by using quantum circuits as coefficient generators.
+Such a quantum regularization can be implemented classically by contracting a 2D unitary network (quantum circuit) as a coefficient tensor, which is in general hard for classical computers but efficient for quantum.
+This is where VQML models differ from classical MPS models.